vishnupadmanabhan/articles/_posts/2016-05-06-getting-started-with-es6.md

 }
 {% endhighlight %}

 Using `let` keyword, keeps the scope of the variable `state` restricted within the `if` block and does not hoist it to the top.
 Also using `let` keyword prevents re-declaration.
-Within the same scope, if a variable is re-decalred, `let` throws an error.
+Within the same scope, if a variable is re-declared, `let` throws an error.

 {% highlight javascript %}
 var step = 4; // initial declaration of step